 This film is made even more fascinating through its ties to documentary filmmaking focusing on an unhappy housewife and an aging gymnast (Věra Uzelacová and Eva Bosáková), and for its quite outspoken feminist positions.

-Intercutting scenes between the two, and at one point through a television screen bringing the gymnast into the housewife’s home, we observe that both hard-working females must apparently sacrifice everything, including love, the males, and in gymnast’s case, other females’ demands.
+Intercutting scenes between the two, and at one point through a television screen bringing the gymnast into the housewife’s home, we observe that both hard-working females must apparently sacrifice everything, including love, the males, and in this gymnast’s case, other females’ demands.

 The director focuses on the housewife’s repetitive kitchen chores, her daily housecleaning and cooking duties, and, particularly, on her caretaking of her loveable but truly rambunctious son.
 But even those endless duties don’t seem to be enough for her husband, who in an attempt for them to save up enough to buy a car, insistently asks her to consider washing and ironing all the clothes instead of paying a woman who does them in her house.

 And when the husband returns from work each day, he has little time even for conversation, determined as he is to spend hours reading the newspapers.
 Even when the couple entertain friends, it ends generally, so the second couple admit, in a fight between the husband and wife guests, along with hurried goodbyes.
 Clearly the husband has little to do with his son, not even at the dinner table where the boy often refuses to eat the soups the housewife has cooked up.

 For the gold-winning gymnast life is also a series of routines, walking the Balance Beam, swinging on the Uneven Bars, etc. while her trainers shout out orders to her.
 Even when her husband arrives, he evidently a former gymnast himself, makes further suggestions to improve her routine.